- Trading for beginners

 The major currencies that are traded by investors/traders are the Japanese Yen (JPY), Great British Pound (GBP), US Dollar (USD), Euro (EUR) and the Canadian Dollar (CAD).
 These major currencies can be paired with each other or other more exotic currencies.

-It is important to keep abreast of forex daily average ranges when trading, in order to gauge volatility in the Forex Market.
+It is important to keep abreast of daily average ranges when trading forex, in order to gauge volatility in the Forex Market.
 Should the pairs not meet estimated ranges then you will not be hitting your profits and lower targets need to be set up.